Love Me Right (song)

 "Love Me Right" is a song by South Korean–Chinese boy band Exo, released on June 3, 2015, for the repackaged edition of their second studio album Love Me Right.
-The song was also included in the film KPop Demon Hunters.
 It was released in Korean and Chinese versions by their label SM Entertainment.
 A Japanese version of the song, titled "Love Me Right (Romantic Universe)", was released as Exo's debut single in Japan by Avex Trax on November 4, 2015.

 Release and promotion

 Following member Tao's withdrawal from group activities, Exo continued with the nine-member line-up by releasing a repackaged edition of their second studio album Exodus.
 "Love Me Right" served as the titular single and was released together with its music videos on June 3, 2015.
 The group began performing the song on South Korean TV music shows on June 4, 2015.
 They also added the song to the setlist of their second headlining tour The Exo'luxion starting from the Taipei show on June 12, 2015.